 At this vital stage of growth, instilling good values for managing money pays off BIG in the long run.
 Sure, your kid may go wide-eyed at that first paycheck.
 But do not let that opportunity go to waste!
 Sit down and talk with your child about proper money management.

 Their job gives them a perspective on spending their hard-earned revenue.
 When they want that new video game you are now able to say, “Is it worth two weeks of work to you?”
 Or “if you spend it now, what happens during the school year when the next, new video game comes out?”
 It’s not just about the source of revenue, it’s about learning to manage it.

 Now Is The Time

 With summer practically here, now is the time to encourage your child to head out into the job market.
-If your family is fortunate not to be concerned about cashflow, there are still a number of benefits to having your kid gain work experience.
+If your family is fortunate not to be concerned about cash flow, there are still many benefits to having your kid gain work experience.